Derived categories of flips and cubic hypersurfaces: Abstract

 \section{Abstract}

 A classical result of Bondal--Orlov states that a standard flip in birational geometry gives rise to a fully faithful functor between derived categories of coherent sheaves.
 We complete their embedding into a semiorthogonal decomposition by describing the complement.
-As an application, we can lift the ``quadratic Fano correspondence'' (due to Galkin--Shinder) in the Grothendieck ring of varieties between a smooth cubic hypersurface, its Fano variety of lines, and its Hilbert square, to a semiorthogonal decomposition.
+As an application, we can lift the Galkin--Shinder relation in the Grothendieck ring of varieties between a smooth cubic hypersurface, its Fano variety of lines, and its Hilbert square, to a semiorthogonal decomposition.

 We also show that the Hilbert square of a cubic hypersurface of dimension at least~3 is again a Fano variety, so in particular the Fano variety of lines on a cubic hypersurface is a Fano visitor.
 The most interesting case is that of a cubic fourfold, where this exhibits the first higher-dimensional hyperk\"ahler variety as a Fano visitor.